overblog/GraphQLBundle/docs/validation/index.md

      *       - year against 'Range'
      */
     $validator->validate('Default');
-    // ... which is equal to:
+    // ... which is in this case equal to:
     $validator->validate();

     /**